monerodefence/monerodefence/README.md

 ## Our Mission: Empowering the Community to Resist

-The Monero Defence League believes that safeguarding privacy is a shared duty, not the sole responsibility of Monero’s core developers.
+Monero Defence believes that safeguarding privacy is a shared duty, not the sole responsibility of Monero’s core developers.
 While the Monero project diligently strengthens its protocol—through features like enhanced ring signatures and Dandelion++—the development process is deliberate, prioritizing stability and consensus.
 Relying solely on developers to counter every threat is neither fair nor practical.
 That’s why we call on the Monero community—coders, node operators, and privacy enthusiasts—to join the fight.

 We empower the community with a dual approach: